+Correspondence: Gizem ÇAKIR

+Gazi University Faculty of Nursing, Department of Child Health and Diseases Nursing, Ankara, Türkiye

+E-mail: gizemcakir@gazi.edu.tr

-Correspondence: Gizem ÇAKIR Gazi University Faculty of Nursing, Department of Child Health and Diseases Nursing, Ankara, Türkiye E-mail: gizemcakir@gazi.edu.tr Peer review under responsibility of Turkiye Klinikleri Journal of Nursing Sciences.
-Received: 14 Jul 2023 Received in revised form: 01 Mar 2024 Accepted: 23 Apr 2024 Available online: 25 Apr 2024 2146-8893 / Copyright © 2024 by Türkiye Klinikleri.
-This is an open access article under the CC BY-NC-ND license (http://creativecommons.org/licenses/by-nc-nd/4.0/). have positive effects on children's and adolescents' physical, emotional and psychological health, social adaptation level, quality of life and well-being.1 This study aims to examine the effects of chronic disease on children, the importance and measurement of coping in children with chronic disease, and methods that can be used to improve coping skills in children.
-The study includes the effects of chronic disease on children, coping and its importance in children with chronic disease, measurement of coping in these children and methods that can be used to an effect of coping in these children with chronic disease, measurement of coping in these children and methods that can be used to improve coping skills.
+Peer review under responsibility of Turkiye Klinikleri Journal of Nursing Sciences.

+Received: 14 Jul 2023

+Received form: 01 Mar 2024

+Accepted: 23 Apr 2024

+Available online: 25 Apr 2024

+2146-8893 / Copyright © 2024 by Türkiye Klinikleri.
+This is an open access article under the CC BY-NC-ND license (http://creativecommons.org/licenses/by-nc-nd/4.0/).

+dren and adolescents learn to cope with the effects of chronic diseases.
+Using effective coping methods can have positive effects on children's and adolescents' physical, emotional and psychological health, social adaptation level, quality of life and well-being.1 This study aims to examine the effects of chronic disease on children, the importance and measurement of coping in children with chronic disease, and methods that can be used to improve coping skills in children.
+The study includes the effects of chronic disease on children, coping and its importance in children with chronic disease, measurement of coping in these children and methods that can be used to improve coping skills.